The Book of the Duchess by Chaucer (1368–1372)-English Poetry

 1. Grief and Mourning

-At its core, The Book of the Duchess meditates on loss.
+At its core, the poem meditates on loss.
 Moreover, the emotional expression of the Man in Black highlights the inadequacy of language to capture grief fully.
 As a result, readers see the intensity of sorrow more vividly.
 Meanwhile, the narrator, though sympathetic, often struggles to understand the depth of loss.
 Consequently, the experience of mourning appears deeply personal and isolating.
 Furthermore, Chaucer demonstrates that grief transcends words.
 In addition, the poem contrasts outward appearance with inner suffering, showing how true pain remains hidden until revealed.
 Therefore, each encounter with the Man in Black teaches both the narrator and the audience about emotional complexity.
 Likewise, mourning becomes a journey of reflection, remembrance, and eventual insight.
-Ultimately, The Book of the Duchess emphasizes that sorrow demands attention, empathy, and thoughtful engagement.
+Ultimately, the poem emphasizes that sorrow demands attention, empathy, and thoughtful engagement.

 2. The Idealization of Women